Spinach pierogi deliciously served on plate

 Spinach pierogi ingredients

-Step-By-Step: How to Make Spinach Pierogi
+Step-by-Step: How to Make Spinach & Feta Pierogi

 Step 1: Make Dough